-The sector’s competitive advantages include a unique combination of Continental and Sub-Mediterranean climate, environmentally friendly production practices, sound food processing technologies, qualified labor available throughout the rural areas, good access to regional markets and a reputation for quality food products.
-The great natural preconditions and an existing tradition enriched with newly developed skills create a variety of opportunities in agriculture, from high mountain pastures of over 2000m high, to the rich water valleys with a Mediterranean climate.
+The sector’s competitive advantages include a unique combination of Continental and Sub-Mediterranean climates, environmentally friendly production practices, sound food processing technologies, qualified labor available throughout the rural areas, good access to regional markets, and a reputation for quality food products.
+The great natural preconditions and an existing tradition enriched with newly developed skills create a variety of opportunities in agriculture, from high mountain pastures of over 2000m high to the rich water valleys with a Mediterranean climate.

 Fresh fruit and vegetable production